geropl/linear-mcp-go/memory-bank/activeContext.md

    - Builds binaries for Linux, macOS, and Windows
    - Uploads the binaries as release assets

+2. Fixed GitHub Actions workflow permissions issue:
+   - Added explicit `contents: write` permission to the `create-release` job
+   - This resolves the "Resource not accessible by integration" error
+   - Allows the workflow to create releases and upload assets

 ## Next Steps
 1. **Testing the Workflow**:
    - Push the changes to GitHub